Working in work, health and safety has allowed me to develop a wide range of knowledge and experience around wellbeing and health topics

 A mental health disorder characterised by persistently depressed mood or loss of interest in activities, causing significant impairment in daily life.

-That was exactly me when I was lost in the midst of depression, life and living was but a far away light.
-I wouldn't say that I had completely and utterly broken my mental health but I had definitely put it through enough to give it a pretty solid sprain or maybe a hairline fracture.
+That was exactly me when I was lost amid my descent into depression, life and living and feeling connected was but a faraway light out of my reach.
+I wouldn't say that I had completely and utterly broken my mental health, but I had totally put it through enough to give it a pretty solid ding in the fender.

-I have been working since that time on being more mindful and present in my daily life since I first felt that dark cloud over my head and I thought maybe people would benefit from my taking the time to document what has helped me to be more centred and reconnect with my life after going through such an emotional trauma.
+I have been working since then on being more mindful and present in the tasks that I undertake in my daily life since I first felt that dark cloud over my head.
+This article is me thinking that maybe some people would benefit from me taking the time to document what has helped me to be more centred and reconnect with my life after going through a prolonged and deeply affecting emotional trauma.

 In 2018, my life changed.
 A change that was not for the better.

 I had just returned from an amazing holiday from the South Pacific and was settling back into the cool breeze in Tasmania when I got a virus that knocked me off my feet.
 It was a terrible virus, one of those bugs that takes everything you have.

 I got back on my feet so to speak and started my return to work, only to find that I had absolutely no strength or stamina left.
 I wasn't even able to walk from the nearest bus mall to the office without stopping twice on a particular day.